zopencommunity/autoconfport/patches/PR1/README.md

 - general.m4.patch
 - status.m4.patch

+The debug compiler is run to validate it works as part of configuration, but it leaves behind a .dbg file.
+Changes are made to clean this file up along with other files like the .o and .beam files
+- general.m4.patch

 There is a check for an error message to match a specific format, but on z/OS, we precede error messages with an error number so they can be looked up in the online manuals.
 To fix this, we replace EDC[0-9][0-9][0-9][0-9]I with nothing so that the